Projects

 Foster Washington: Awareness & Social Marketing Concept

 A strategic communication concept developed to raise public awareness around foster care in Washington State.
-The project emphasized education over persuasion, aiming to support understanding of foster care system and lived realities of children and families involved in the foster system.

-The core challenge was how to talk about a system that affects real children without reducing those children to a statistic or a cause.
+The project emphasized education over persuasion.
+The central challenge was how to talk about a system that affects real children without reducing those children to statistics, symbols, or a cause.

 View concept →